danpape/YubiKey-Guide/README.md

 # Diceware Passphrases

 Now is a good time to generate some diceware passphrases.
 You will need at least two passphrases: one for the encrypted partition on your "GPG KEYS" flash drive and one for your main GPG key passphrase.
-We recommend using the [EFF long word list](https://www.eff.org/dice) and creating at least a five to eight word passphrase.
+We recommend using the [EFF long word list](https://www.eff.org/dice) and creating at least five to eight word passphrases.

 You may also want to use your dice to generate the two PINs you will need later for the Yubikey.
 The PINs don't have to be numeric, you can use up to 127 ASCII characters.
 The first PIN will be needed each time you access the yubikey for signing, encryption, etc. The second is the admin PIN.
-You can perhps use a two or three word passphrase for the first, and a four or five work passphrase for the second.
+We recommend using a two or three word passphrase for the first, and a four or five word passphrase for the second.

 Record all four passphrases on paper or in your password manager.
 You will want to store that paper offsite, perhaps in a safe deposit box.
-Kudos for just memorizing the passphrases and then burning the paper.
+Kudos for memorizing the passphrases and then burning the paper.

 # Bootable Live image

 It is recommended to generate cryptographic keys and configure your YubiKey from a secure environment to minimize exposure.
-One way to do that is by downloading and booting to a [Tails](https://tails.boum.org/index.en.html) image loaded from a USB flash drive into memory.
+A good way to do that is by downloading and booting to a [Tails](https://tails.boum.org/index.en.html) live operating system image loaded from a USB flash drive into memory.

-Download the latest image and verify its integrity:
+Download the latest image along with the signing key so you can verify its integrity:

+(Tails is updated quite often.
+The exact version shown here is likely out of date)

 ```console
 $ curl -LfO https://archive.torproject.org/amnesia.boum.org/tails/stable/tails-amd64-3.13.2/tails-amd64-3.13.2.img